vippsas/vipps-login-api/api-guide/partner-keys.md

 ## Merchant Serial Number (MSN)

-This is a unique id for the sales unit.
+This is a unique ID for the sales unit.
 This is a required parameter if you are a Vipps partner making API requests on behalf of a merchant.
 The partner must use the merchant's MSN, not the partner's MSN.

 ## Userinfo

-For fetching userinfo the token received during the login flow must be used.
+For fetching userinfo, the token received during the login flow must be used.